-Follow these basic rules of capturing fire backgrounds and gift yourself a chance to become a professional in fire photography
+Follow these basic rules for capturing fire backgrounds and gift yourself a chance to become a professional in this type of photography.

 Since ancient times, humans have been close friends with fire.
 As we learn from the history books, our ancestors worshiped fire as a spirit of warmth and protection.
 And with the years, this bond has become stronger and stronger.
 Medieval people used flames to cleanse sins, and in the coming centuries fire was at the heart of the Industrial Revolution.

 The whole history of humanity developed on the background of fire.
 And now, after all these millenia of close friendship and mutual respect, how is it possible to avoid the temptation to capture it with your camera?
 Especially when fireplace pictures provide so much opportunity to reveal your love and creativity!
 And, of course, the presence of flames always adds a magical atmosphere to shots.

 So don’t resist the temptation: try fire photography!
 There are some classic flame background images you can start practicing with right away.
 People love seeing romantic couples sitting in front of a bonfire, a bunch of friends laughing and sharing a late night barbeque, and lonely dreamers peacefully resting near the campfire after hiking in the woods.
 All these plots (and many more!) can be put in the center of your fire photography.

 To capture these inspiring plots as beautifully as they deserve, check out this guide to fire background photos.
 You’ll find numerous tips, ideas, and recommended tools to make the best of your attempts at fire photography.

 Fire background photography — what’s it all about?
 Isn’t it too dangerous?